southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

 ### **Submit contribution**

 Pull Requests are a great way to keep track of tasks, enhancements, and bugs for the projects.
-When we were writing them, we must think about how the rest of the team going to read it? what kind of information we will place in it to make it easy to read and understand their changes?.
-Follow theses practices to help you to write a great pull request.
+When we are writing them, we must think about how the rest of the team is going to read it?
+What kind of information we will place in it to make it easy to read and understand their changes?.
+Follow these practices to help you to write a great pull requests.

 #### Writing great pull requests

-- Choose a descriptive title, add the context of the changes using brakes.
+- Choose a descriptive title and add the context of the changes using brakes.
-  - ex: `[serverless] Remove dynamo reference`, `[aws lex] add channel slot`
+  - ex: `[Serverless] Remove dynamo reference`, `[AWS Lex] add channel slot`
 - If the pull request fixes an issue:
   - Add the name of the issue as the title.
     - ex: ISSUE #003: `Use s3 instead of dynamoDB` ---> PR Title: `[ISSUE#003] use s3 instead of dynamoDB`